Compute

 A maximum of 128 keywords (case-insensitive) are supported.
 You can specify keywords in either of the following ways:

-• Enter keywords: Take select~a as an example. select and a are two keywords contained in a concurrency control rule.
+• Manually: Take select~a as an example. select and a are two keywords contained in a concurrency control rule.
 The keywords are separated by a tilde (~).
 In this example, the rule restricts the execution of only the SQL statements containing keywords select and a.

-• Generate keywords from a SQL statement: You can enter a SQL statement and then click Generate Keyword.
+• Using SQL statements: You can enter a SQL statement and then click Generate Keyword.
 The generated keywords are for reference only.
 Exercise caution when using them.

 SQL statements match the keywords from first to last.
 For example, if one rule contains the keyword a~and~b, the statement *** a>1 and b>2 can match the keyword, but *** b>2 and a>1 cannot.